yjbanov/tasteful/README.md

 # package:tasteful

 This Flutter package provides a new kind of stateful widget, `TastefulWidget`.
-It solves a subset of problems that the [StatefulWidget][1] a little more
+It solves a subset of problems typically solved using [StatefulWidget][1] a little more elegantly:
-elegantly:

 - `TastefulWidget` does not require a second [State][2] class.
 Instead it can operate on an already existing class that can represent your widget's state.